I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdevice-assigndeviceinterfacestate.md

 For more information about device interfaces, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-device-interfaces-in-umdf-drivers">Using Device Interfaces in UMDF Drivers</a>.

-For a code example of how to use the <b>AssignDeviceInterfaceState</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557016">IWDFDevice::CreateDeviceInterface</a>.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |